Cultural expressions: From cultural diversity to the diversity of cultural expressions

 In the context of the negotiations of the Convention on the Protection and Promotion of the Diversity of Cultural Expressions, the concept of cultural expressions was born from the juxtaposition of the concepts of cultural content and artistic expressions.
 The original text read:The term cultural expressions encompasses both the notions of cultural content and artistic expression and refers to the various ways in which cultural goods and services, as well as other cultural activities, can carry symbolic meaning or transmit cultural values.
 The cultural content of these goods, services and activities refers to the meaning or values thus conveyed.
 The artistic expression of these goods, services and activities refers to the cultural expression that results from aesthetic creativity or creation.Five other options were proposed by the editorial board.
 Among these, we can mention the one that proceeds by enumeration:OPTION 2: Cultural expressions are defined as the creative product of cultural initiatives intended to be presented to the public and which carry symbolic meanings or cultural values distinct from the commercial value of that product.
 This includes: (1) the product of individual creativity in the performing arts, visual arts and crafts; (2) sounds, images and texts in films, videos, sound recordings, books, magazines, broadcast programs and other forms of media, including multimedia, whether already in existence or yet to be invented; and (3) collections and exhibits in museums, art galleries and libraries, including the archives of a society's cultural heritage.For the sake of simplicity and clarity, the concepts of cultural contents and artistic expressions were merged into cultural expressions.
 It was thus agreed that the terms culture and cultural diversity should be understood in their strict sense, i.e. in relation to the term cultural expressions, which should thus refer to a contemporary conception of cultural goods and services.
 The link between cultural diversity and diversity of cultural expressions is reflected in the Convention on the Protection and Promotion of the Diversity of Cultural Expressions.
-The Convention contains a definition of cultural diversity that reads as follows :[cultural diversity refers to the multiplicity of forms in which the cultures of groups and societies find expression.
+The convention contains this definition of cultural diversity :cultural diversity refers to the multiplicity of forms in which the cultures of groups and societies find expression.
 These expressions are transmitted within and between groups and societies.
 Cultural diversity is manifested not only in the varied forms in which the cultural heritage of humankind is expressed, enriched and transmitted through the variety of cultural expressions, but also in the various modes of artistic creation, production, dissemination, distribution and enjoyment of cultural expressions, whatever the means and technologies used [...]The last sentence refers to cultural expressions, which are a manifestation of cultural diversity.
 The 2001 Universal Declaration on Cultural Diversity states that the preservation of cultural diversity requires respect for fundamental human rights, particularly cultural rights.
 The 2005 Convention also recognizes this close relationship by articulating the principle of respect for human rights and fundamental freedoms that "[c]ultural diversity can only be protected and promoted if human rights and fundamental freedoms such as freedom of expression, information and communication, as well as the ability of individuals to choose cultural expressions, are guaranteed."
-To ensure cultural diversity, the 2005 Convention commits Parties to adopt and implement measures to promote and protect cultural expressions.
+To ensure cultural diversity, the 2005 Convention commits parties to adopt and implement measures to promote and protect cultural expressions.
 These measures take the form primarily of cultural policies.